The planner module is responsible in parsing a (multi) search request and generating a logical model. This logical model is then

 on the collector side and longer network transfer latency.
 The size of a packet can be configured with the following

-The number of tuples in a packet.
-The packet size must be a power of 2.
-Defaults to 2^20 tuples.
+The maximum size in bytes for a data packet.
+Must be a power of 2.
+Defaults to 1MB.

 The number of data nodes that are used during the join computation.
-This defaults to all available nodes.
+Defaults to all available nodes.